 What should I do if I cannot write data to DVD media?

-- Make sure you are using the correct DVD recordable media. - ☐ Check which DVD recordable format is compatible with your computer's built-in DVD recorder.
+- □ Make sure you are using the correct DVD recordable media. - Check which DVD recordable format is compatible with your optical disc drive.
 Note the possibility that some brands of DVD recordable media do not work.